albinblaschka/vegsoup-data/gruber2006/README.md

 + wenig_Weide = low
 + mittel_beweidet = medium
 + stark_beweidet = high
-+ *missing value* = absent (either `unmanaged` or `skislope`, see c.p. column `landuse`)
++ *missing value* = absent (either `unmanaged` or `skislope`, c.p. column `landuse`)

 Additional descriptions of localities where obtained from the printed publication (Appendix 10, 157-160 pp).

 The suffix `JARC_` from plot names was stripped of and leading zeros were discarded (e.g. `JARC_056` was renamed to `56`)

 Note, the supplied spread-sheet by the author uses a custom scale (values from 1 to 5), whereas the printed table uses the 9-point Braun-Blanquet scale.
-Although, this is not strictly correct, we interpret the values from 1 to 5 as 7-point Braun-Blanquet scale.
+We interpret the values from 1 to 5 as 7-point Braun-Blanquet scale, although, this is not strictly correct.